gatblau/artisan/docs/synopsis.md

 ### ___In Place Execution___

-In place execution is when *Artisan* executes functions or profiles in build files that have not been encapsulated in a package.
+In place execution is when *Artisan* executes functions or profiles in build files that have not been boxed in a package.

 Source code sits in a location in the file system, typically, where the command line terminal prompt is.
 This is useful mostly for development purposes as execution can be done without creating a package.